Agile software development and traditional cost accounting don’t match.

 —Rami Sirkia and Maarit Laanti

-Many traditional enterprises quickly realize, however, that the drive for business agility through Lean-Agile development conflicts with current methods of budgeting, and project cost management accounting.
-The result may be that the move to Lean-Agile development—and realizing the potential business benefits—is compromised.
-Or, worse, is simply unachievable.
+When implementing Agile at scale, many organizations quickly realize that the drive for business agility through Lean-Agile development conflicts with traditional budgeting and project cost accounting methods.
+As a result, moving to Lean-Agile development—and realizing the potential business benefits—is compromised, or worse, blocked entirely.

 The Problem of Traditional Project Cost Accounting

-Before we do so, however, it’s important to understand the problems caused by the traditional project approach to technology funding.
+Before we discuss the three critical steps to implement Lean budgets it’s important to understand the problems caused by traditional project cost accounting.

 Beyond Project Cost Accounting with SAFe